Île Barbe: The first bridge

-The Ile today
+The island today

 In the 21st century, only the Romanesque church of Notre-Dame remains extant of the monastic buildings.
 Only the northern part of the Ile may be visited (about one-half of the island) which consists of a small number of exclusive old private homes and a few vestiges of ruined religious buildings.
 There is also a restaurant.
 There are also some remains of a lodging reconstructed in about 1840 as the Château de Saint-Rambert-l'Ile-Barbe also known as the Château du Fresnes, and another château, the Château du Chastelard of the 15th century, reconstructed in the 16th century.

 The Ile is reached by a 10-minute bus ride from the gare de Vaise (bus TCL 31 et 43 côté Lyon-St Rambert), and 15 minutes from the Place Bellecour (bus TCL 40 côté Caluire).
 Tere is also a Vélo'v (bicycle sharing) point.

 The Ile is composed of a public part – terrains for pétanque, a large lawn, a children's playground – and a private part reached via two roads, the Impasse Saint-Loup for reaching the restaurant and the Chemin du Bas-Port leading to the Saône).
 These two roads are not joined; the Impasse Saint-Loup ends at the door to a private courtyard.